 There might be a reason for you to pack formal clothes, pictures.
 Our own family has had family portraits taken while on our cruise.
 They’re often a great opportunity to capture a formal family photo for remembering your family in a moment of time.
 If you do want to get family portraits, I recommend putting a little advance thought into your clothes.
 Try to coordinate the outfit colors and perhaps avoid strong print fabrics.

-You also should be sure to pack a swimsuit or two as well as a cover up to wear off ship if you’re planning for a beach day.
-We have the girls pack two swimsuit in case they don’t want to put on a wet swimsuit for a second round of swimming.
+You also should be sure to pack a swimsuit or two as well as a cover-up to wear off-ship if you’re planning for a beach day.
+We have the girls pack two swimsuits in case they don’t want to put on a wet swimsuit for a second round of swimming.